drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 scholar:
   style: physical-review-d
 ```
 ...in order to render the citation style you see below (as well as the use of numbered brackets above for the citation markers).

+By the way, did you notice what we just did with the citation format?
+The convenience of this BibTeX/jekyll-scholar approach is that instead of having to manually edit full references on each individual page -- say, you wanted to change citation formats (or alternatively, update certain information about one paper that appears in multiple posts) -- now you only change **one line** in `_config.yml` (or correct the reference in one spot in `references.bib`) and the system "builds out" the change "everywhere. "

-Happy writing!
+Happy blogging!

 # References